-- If your child is enrolled in the 5- day program then they are committed to attending 5 days per week. - If your child is enrolled in the 3 -day program (K-2nd grade) then your child is committed to attending all three days each week. - And finally, if your child is enrolled in the Home Learning Community ("HLC"), you have made a commitment to become a part of that community and abide by the agreed upon attendance requirements.
+- If your child is enrolled in the 5- day program, then they are committed to attending 5 days per week. - If your child is enrolled in the 3 -day program (K-2nd grade), then your child is committed to attending all three days each week. - And finally, if your child is enrolled in the Home Learning Community ("HLC"), you have made a commitment to become a part of that community and abide by the attendance agreements.